kaloyan-marinov/mini-jira-2/README.md

 $ kubectl delete deployments --all

+$ kubectl delete secrets --all

+$ kubectl delete configmaps --all

 $ minikube stop
 ```

 # Future plans

-- figure out how to avoid hardcoding the (`base64`-encoded) values
+- figure out how to avoid creating Kubernetes secret components from the command line;
-  within `kubernetes/database/postgres-secret.yaml`
+  more concretely, look into how HashiCorp Vault can be taken into use
+  (for the purpose of managing sensitive data)
+  as part of this project

 - add a pod running Nginx to the (above-described) Kubernetes setup,
   and arrange for that Nginx pod to act as a load balancer within the Kubernetes setup